Warbrook House Hotel, Eversley: Later residents

-William Bruce Ellis Ranken (1881-1941) was a well-known artist, and brother-in-law to Ernest Thesiger.
+William Bruce Ellis Ranken (1881–1941) was a well-known artist, and brother-in-law to Ernest Thesiger.
 He was born in 1881 in Edinburgh.
 His father Robert Burt Ranken was a wealthy lawyer.
 He was educated at Eton from April 1895 to July 1899 where he studied watercolour painting.
 He then attended The Slade School of Art in London from 1899 to 1903.

 After he bought Warbrook Ranken undertook a considerable amount of repair work on the building.
 He created paintings of several rooms in the house which were included in the book by Basil Ionides called “Colour and Interior Decoration”.
 He sold the house in about 1935 and it was bought by Mrs Humphreys-Owen.

-Isabelle Rosalind Humphreys-Owen (1884-1965) was born Isabelle Rosalind Sassoon and was the daughter of Sir Edward Elias Sassoon.
+Isabelle Rosalind Humphreys-Owen (1884–1965) was born Isabelle Rosalind Sassoon and was the daughter of Sir Edward Elias Sassoon.
 Her great grandfather was David Sassoon who founded the Sassoon dynasty.
-The Sassoon family were very rich merchants who traded in India and China and were known as the “Rothchilds of the East”.
+The Sassoon family were very rich merchants who traded in India and China and were known as the “Rothschild of the East”.

 In 1907 she married Arthur Erskine Humphreys-Owen who was a successful lawyer.
-The couple had two children a son and a daughter.
+The couple had two children, a son and a daughter.
 Arthur went to War in 1914 and served in France.
 He was wounded and suffered shell shock, after which he was invalided home.
 In 1919 he left their house in Chelsea and was never seen again.
 Some years later she became romantically involved with the famous physician Norman Bethune but she was not free to marry him, even though four years had passed since her husband’s disappearance and she had made various efforts in vain to find him.

 Mrs Owen-Humphreys lived at Warbrook House from about 1935 until her death in 1965.
 During that time she was involved in a great deal of community work.
 During World War II she offered the house to the New Zealand authorities as a convalescent home for recovering soldiers.
 She provided it rent-free and paid for some of the staff.